-In this article I will analyze the practice of offering to sell an item at one price if paid in cash and at a greater price if it’s paid for in the future (which I will refer to in this video as a credit sale or buying on credit).
+In this article, I will analyze the practice of offering to sell an item at one price if paid in cash and at a greater price if it’s paid for in the future (which I will refer to in this article as a “credit sale” or “buying on credit”).
 Specifically, I want to try to ascertain if this practice involves the use of Riba or not.

 For a detailed explanation of riba’s meaning please watch my video entitled Islam’s view on debt and interest.